craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 For ease of access and presentation, [[Armors]], [[Ammunition]], [[Melee Weapons]], and [[Ranged Weapons]] are more explicitly explained later.

 ## Using Equipment
 To use Equipment, a character will take a number of Interact Actions to manipulate the Equipment into activating it's mechanical effect.

-A character must have at least one Hand free to use Equipment.
+A character must have at least one Hand free to use Equipment - if you are holding something in your hand, you must take an Interact Action to sheath or stow it before using the equipment.

-These Interact Actions are totaled and listed as the Equipment's Action Cost, which is the total number of Action Points a character spends manipulating the equipment into it's activated state, assuming it is not stored in your Main or Off Hands.
+The Interact Actions required are totaled and listed as the Equipment's Action Cost.

 ## Example Equipment
 ### Consumables